 Example

 Sandy is planning on renting a small office space from Patrick to run her consultancy firm.
-Sandy has a lawyer come and survey the space for her.
-Upon seeing the property, Sandy is advised about a leak in the roof.
-The water had resulted in mildew which could make Sandy and her clients very sick.
+Sandy has a lawyer survey the space and discovers a leak in the roof that has led to mildew issues, which could adversely affect her and her clients’ health.

 Key Takeaways